 Can Dogs Get Coronavirus?

+The CDC and the World Organization for Animal Health (OIE) maintain that there is no evidence that animals play a significant role in the spread of the virus to humans.
 The World Organisation for Animal Health have stated: “To date, there is no evidence that companion animals can spread the disease.
 Therefore, there is no justification in taking measures against companion animals which may compromise their welfare.”

 Can Dogs Spread Coronavirus?